TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 GROUP BY item_id
 ```

-If the `@WHERE` argument were instead set to `False` the `WHERE` clause would be omitted from the query.
+If the `@WHERE` argument were instead set to `FALSE` the `WHERE` clause would be omitted from the query.

 These operators aren't too useful if the argument's value is hard-coded.
-Instead, the argument can consist of code executable by Python.
+Instead, the argument can consist of code executable by the SQLGlot SQL engine.

 For example, the `WHERE` clause will be included in this query because 1 less than 2: